 G. Disposal.
-A veterinarian shall destroy all Schedule II-V drugs in accordance with United States Drug Enforcement Agency rules and regulations.
+A veterinarian shall destroy all Schedule II-V drugs in accordance with United States Drug Enforcement Agency rules and regulations-and/or the Maryland Department of Health regulations, whichever is stricter.

 .12-1 Prescriptions.

 A. A veterinarian may issue a prescription only under the following conditions: